mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 > 1. Send release announcement to public mailing list
 > 1. Share blog post on TinyPilot’s Twitter

-I had only documented and delegated three of them: the ones that required manual testing.
-But I was still doing the other 22 tasks.
+I had only documented and delegated three tasks: the ones that required manual testing.
+But I was still doing the other 22.

 Looking at the list, 25 steps just to do a release sounds like a lot.
-And really, it's far more than 25 steps because there are dozens of substeps within the testing steps.
+And really, it's far more than 25 steps because there are dozens of substeps within certain tasks.

 When there are so many manual steps, it feels like the answer is to automate more, but I don't see any obvious candidates for automation.
 We could automate a step like adding the image hashes to our changelog or updating links in our internal playbooks, but it would probably take about 10 hours of automation work to save two manual hours per year.